 Like another Oscar contender, Jackie, it’s a movie all about planning a funeral, except here the ground is too hard and cold to bury the dead.
 Flashbacks show old Lee as a boisterous man married to Michelle Williams (another tear-jerking performance as a working-class mother for the actress!)
 We learn that the couple have a shared tragedy – the reason Lee can’t remain in Manchester.

 This causes tension with the nephew, played by Lucas Hedges.
 I don’t know how Kyle Chandler came up with this kid, or how the little charmer gets all the adoring girls.

 Hedges is otherwise fine (one cringe-worthy crying scene aside) as a selfish teen who doesn’t want his grimy-looking life uprooted, and who happens to be bound to an emotionally closed-off, inarticulate time bomb.

 Lee is aggressive, tightly wound, numb.
 I didn’t go into Manchester rooting for Affleck, but the performance had an authenticity that the likes of Gosling wouldn’t have had.
 I don’t know if it’s the kind of indelible, undeniable performance that justifies the awards sweep (before Denzel’s SAG triumph turned the Best Actor competition into a two-horse race) or if Lee Chandler is something Affleck hasn’t done before.

-If you need resolution or a Hollywood ending – Lee Chandler is too far gone for that.
-Manchester is not overwhelmingly bleak thanks to its well-observed humour, but it’s far too long, for a bona fide masterpiece or a just another well-made Sundance indie.
+It’s not overwhelmingly bleak thanks to its well-observed humour, but it’s far too long – for a bona fide masterpiece or just another well-made Sundance indie.